 If you suspect that your computer may be infected you can perform the following steps to verify:

 - Close all applications that you may have open on your system including email, web browsers, and others

 - Go to your taskbar and double click on the Symantec icon.

 - Select Status section on the left menu to confirm you have Virus and Spyware Protection enabled and check the date of the last virus definitions.

 - Select Live Update.
 This will download the most recent virus database if there is a newer one.

 - Select Scan for Threats from the menu on the left and click on Full Scan.

 - During the virus scan, you can see if the scan locates a virus - if it does, the Number of threats count will increase.
 If this count remains at zero, nothing has been detected.
 When the scan is complete your computer should be virus free.
 However, if the scan found and cleaned virus files, you can run the scan again just to be sure those viruses are really gone.

 - The second scan should result in zero infected files found.
-If it shows infected files were found again, turn off your computer, leave it disconnected from the internet, and contact ITS by phone, email or in person - Where are the ITS Service Desk locations?
+If it shows infected files were found again, turn off your computer, leave it disconnected from the internet, and contact ITS by phone, email or in person. - How can I contact ITS?